Ugo Damiani

 Ugo Damiani (13 March 1899 – 14 June 1992) was an Italian civil servant and politician.
 He was the sole representative of the Italian Unionist Movement in the Constituent Assembly of Italy.

 Biography

 Ugo Damiani was born in Accumoli, Italy, on 13 March 1899.
 He served as a deputy in the Constituent Assembly of Italy, where he was the only elected representative of the Italian Unionist Movement.
-The Italian Unionist Movement aimed to unite all free and democratic nations of the world into a federal world government to maintain perpetual peace on Earth.
+The Italian Unionist Movement aimed to unite all free and democratic nations of the world into the Federal government of the United States, transforming it into a federal world government, to maintain perpetual peace on Earth.

 As a member of the Constituent Assembly, Damiani was part of the Mixed Group and served on the Committee for Internal Regulations.
 Beyond his political career, Damiani was a civil servant working with the Italian National Institute of Statistics (ISTAT).

 He died in Rieti on 14 June 1992.